SystemSpace/Compendium/compendium.rst

 Do you personally think you have schizophrenia or not?
   Hmmm, well I would surely be able to be classified as one.
 You need two symptoms (of which at least 1 positive) which'd be depression (I have) and psychosis/delusions (which outsiders could say I have).
 It needs to have been going for longer than 6 months (well, it's been a year) and needs to not be caused by substance abuse (well, never used any so..)

+How do you feel about tricking someone into registering?
+  I mean I can understand why people would do it.
+I find it immoral but it's up to you really.

 The Key
 -------